mbagherian/CTTC/README.md

 - filtered_target_tensor_1_subset
 - gene_sim_mat_normalized_subset

-Please note that these files represent a small portion of the full dataset and may not reflect all the variations present in the complete dataset.
-For access to the full dataset, please refer to the instructions provided in the manuscript [1].
+Please note that these files represent a small portion of the full dataset (due to space limitation) and may not reflect all the variations present in the complete dataset.
+For more infromation on the full dataset and the side tensors please refer to the instructions provided in the manuscript [1].

 ## Example Usage